GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/01_strings.md

 string = StringUtil::replaceAll(string, "banana", "643");
 ~~~~~~~~~~~~~

-# Formatting strings {#strings_e}
+# Formatting strings
 Often you need to construct larger strings from other strings.
-Use @ref bs::StringUtil::format "StringUtil::format()" to construct such strings by providing a template string, which contains special identifiers for inserting other strings.
+Use @bs::StringUtil::format to construct such strings by providing a template string, which contains special identifiers for inserting other strings.
 The identifiers are represented like "{0}, {1}" in the source string, where the number represents the position of the parameter that will be used for replacing the identifier.

 ~~~~~~~~~~~~~{.cpp}
 String templateStr = "Hello, my name is {0}.";